 4. Max-Joseph-Platz to the Munich Opera House

 Take a stroll from the renowned Max-Joseph-Platz to the Munich Opera House, then to Odeonsplatz, where you can marvel at the breathtaking sight of the Frauenkirche.
-Its impressive grandeur and intricate architecture make it easy to see why it’s one of Munich’s most iconic attractions.
+The Opera House’s impressive grandeur and intricate architecture make it easy to see why it’s one of Munich’s most iconic attractions.

 5. St Peter’s Church

-It should be no surprise that a visit to one of Munich’s oldest churches is included in the Munich 48-Hour Hop-On Hop-Off Tour.
-St Peter’s Church provides visitors with an unforgettable experience, allowing them to explore its stunning Baroque interior and marvel at the artworks from centuries past.
+It should be no surprise that a visit to one of Germany’s oldest churches is included in the Munich 48-Hour Hop-On Hop-Off Tour.
+St Peter’s Church will give you an unforgettable experience, allowing them to explore its stunning Baroque interior and marvel at the artworks from centuries past.
+Its 299-foot tower is the perfect location for beautiful photos of the city.

 6. Jewish Museum

-With its unique architecture, located on St Peter Street, the Jewish Museum stands out among the buildings surrounding it.
-You will find enlightening exhibits and artifacts showcasing the history of Jewish people in Germany and Munich.
+With its unique modern architecture, the Jewish Museum stands out among the buildings surrounding it.
+Located on St Peter Street, you will find enlightening exhibits and artifacts showcasing the history of Jewish people in Germany and Munich.

 7. Olympic Grounds

-The 1936 Summer Olympics were held in Berlin, but the next summer Olympics were held in Munich — a much smaller city.
-The 1972 Summer Olympics were a turning point for the modern Olympics, showcasing technology and the inclusion of more women and athletes from Africa and Asia.
+The 1972 Summer Olympics in Munich were a turning point for the modern Olympics, showcasing technology and the inclusion of more women and athletes from Africa and Asia.
+It was also the scene of one of the global sporting event’s most traumatic episodes.
 If you’re a sports fan, you will love walking around the grounds and imagining what happened at each of the sites.

 Just a short hop from the Olympics Grounds, you will find the centrally located Marienplatz.
-This square is not only one of the most recognizable spots in Munich, but in all of Germany.
-Not to be missed is the Altes Rathaus and the glockenspiel displayed below it.
-The glockenspiel re-enacts the wedding of Bavaria to Maria Theresa in 1764.
+This square is not only one of the most recognizable spots in Munich but in all of Germany.
+Not to be missed is the Altes Rathaus and the Glockenspiel displayed across from it.
+The Glockenspiel re-enacts the wedding of Bavaria to Maria Theresa in 1764.

 9. Nymphenburg Palace